 How to unlock a locked iCloud account

 Where users of these services experience issues logging in, it may be where Apple has locked the iCloud account.
-To make it work again, first check iCloud settings, either on the device itself or via icloud.com, verify the account, pick a new password, and then log back into the iPhone Backup Extractor.
-The new credentials should work.
+To make it work again, first check iCloud settings, either on the device itself or via icloud.com and choose a new, secure, password.